in

 On the other hand, when it comes to tracking and covering fabric, a completely automatic pool cover is very comparable to a manually controlled cover; in actuality, many consumers will buy a manual pool cover and then transform it into an automatic cover at a certain point in the future.

 Electrical motors power the driving mechanism of automatic covers, which can be either electric or hydraulic.
-An electric button initiates the operation of turning the pool cover on and off.
+An electric button initiates the operation of turning on and off.
 This transition can be triggered by a button, a custom-designed electronic keypad, or a key-activated switch with a detachable key for added security.

 In terms of pool cover fabric functionality, there is extremely minimal distinction between these two types of covers when it comes to the benefits you can get.